 To learn more about EfM, or to join an existing or forming EfM seminar group, please contact the Diocesan EfM Coordinator (see contact information at the top of this page).

 Train to be an EfM Mentor in Central New York

 Mentor training is open to graduates and non-graduates of EfM with appropriate skills and experience in facilitating small group learning.
 Mentors re-certify each year through trainings (18 contact hours) sponsored by more than 80 partnering dioceses around the world.

 The EfM staff at the University of the South assigns EfM trainers to lead annual mentor training events in dioceses around the country that provide the 18-contact hours of training required to certify as an EfM mentor.
-In 2016, four new mentors were trained and certified, along with eight continuing mentors.
 Participation in the full 18-hours of training (Thursday afternoon through Saturday afternoon) is required.